isaacwgarcia/loanland/README.md

 - Lenders can create a Loan
 - Borrowers can pre-apply for this loan
 - Lenders can check the credit score of the borrowers before approving.

+Credits of the Landing Page video to: https://www.loan-land.com/